wxt-dev/wxt/docs/guide/essentials/wxt-modules.md

         text: `
           // Declare global types, perform type augmentation, etc `,
-        // IMPORTANT - without this line your declaration file will not be apart of the TS project:
+        // IMPORTANT - without this line your declaration file will not be a part of the TS project:
         tsReference: true,
       });
     });